 Rice is offered into the fire at the end of each repetition.
 The rice is symbolic of the seeds of karma, burned up and purified in the flame of divine light.

 You may then go up to the altar and place your slip of paper into one of the urns, to be burned later.
 After going to the altar, you can then return to your seat and meditate as others go up for purification.
-The ceremony is concluded with the burning of all the papers and we symbolically see the obstacles being transformed in the flame of Divine Consciousness.
+The ceremony is concluded with chanting AUM together three times to share the power of the cosmic vibration with the world.